-The previous chapter in this WhiteHat Security series highlighted the individual build, release and run stages within the app-building process, and the appropriate security posture to incorporate within each of these phases.
+The previous blog in this WhiteHat Security series highlighted the individual build, release and run stages within the app-building process, and the appropriate security posture to incorporate within each of these phases.

 Start with Security and the Twelve-Factor App - Step 1